raspberrypilearning/interactive-animation/en/step_3.md

 ![Project name highlighted](images/change-project-name.png)

-If you share your project then others will see this name so make sure it makes sense.
+If you share your project, then others will also see this name, so make sure it makes sense.

 --- /collapse ---